kuswahashish/softaware_co-pratical-task/README.md

 ### 2. User List API

-- API endpoint to list users.
+- In this API listed users along with search and pagination.
 - Populates roleName and access modules from the Role module for each user.

 ### 3. Login and Signup APIs